hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter2.md

 \end{aligned}\right.
 $$

-And $L_e >> L_a$ because the flux pass through more path on the iron, and the permiability of iron is much larger than the air.
+And $L_e >> L_a$ because the flux pass through more path on the iron, and the permeability of iron is much larger than the air.

 For the mechanical part: